 After publishing his influential book in 1994 on Shakespeare and the Law — Kill all the Lawyers?
 (Princeton U. Press) — Dan was invited to participate in several moot courts based on Shakespeare’s plays.
 Over the years, Dan has both defended Hamlet and later prosecuted him, represented Shylock and in another moot court represented his nemesis Antonio, and once represented King Lear in an effort to recover the gifts given to his evil daughters Goneril and Regan when Lear arguably lacked the required mental capacity.
 Dan’s Shakespeare moot courts have taken place at the New York City Bar Association (N.Y.
 Times, Oct.
 18, 1994), the Shakespeare Society (N.Y.
 Times, Nov.
 17, 2004), Yale Law School, Cardozo Law School (The New Yorker, Dec.
 22, 2008), Hofstra Law School, and Weill Cornell Medical College (Cornell Chronicle, Oct.
 20, 2006).

-During the Vietnam era, Dan served in the U.S. Army on active duty in 1969-71 with the First Armored Division and the First Cavalry Division.
+During the Vietnam era, Dan served as a soldier in the U.S. Army on active duty in 1969-71 with the First Armored Division and the First Cavalry Division.
 He was a legal clerk on the prosecution team in the 1970 My Lai Massacre court-martial of one of Lt.
 William Calley’s platoon sergeants.
 Based on that experience, Dan wrote two articles for the Yale Law Journal that were cited by the courts, one by the U.S. Supreme Court.
 At the end of his tour of active duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”
 In 1979, Dan testified in Congress on behalf of the NYC Bar Association regarding reinstituting registration for the draft.

 Education